Constance Citro: Recognition

 Citro became a Fellow of the American Statistical Association in 1987.
 She is an elected member of the International Statistical Institute.

-She was the winner of the 1997 Roger Herriot Award for Innovation in Federal Statistics, for contributions including directing panel studies on poverty measurement, microsimulation for social welfare programs, and the 1990 and 2000 censuses.
+She won the 1997 Roger Herriot Award for Innovation in Federal Statistics, for contributions including directing panel studies on poverty measurement, microsimulation for social welfare programs, and the 1990 and 2000 censuses.
+She won the Waksberg Award in survey methodology in 2014.

-She also won the Waksberg Award in survey methodology in 2014.
+In 2018, the American Statistical Association established an annual award, the Links Lecture Award, "to honor the contributions of Constance Citro, Robert Groves, and Fritz Scheuren".

-In 2018 the American Statistical Association established an annual award, the Links Lecture Award, "to honor the contributions of Constance Citro, Robert Groves, and Fritz Scheuren".
+Citro was selected to give the 32nd Morris Hansen Lecture on September 26, 2024.
+Her topic was: "Challenges in Measuring Income and Poverty: Why Is It So Hard?
+Why Is It So Important?".